 A number of indicators from categories 1 and 3 have been identified for the LMR Selected Area, in line with Commonwealth environmental watering evaluation needs for the Basin and Selected Area.
 Category 1 indicators are mandatory indicators with standard protocols, and are required to inform quantitative Basin evaluation.
 Category 3 indicators are those proposed by the project team for targeted investigations and hypothesis-driven monitoring of flow-related ecological responses in the LMR Selected Area, aiming to evaluate ecological outcomes and support adaptive management for Commonwealth environmental watering.
-Monitoring these different categories of indicators will enable the effects of Commonwealth environmental watering to be evaluated in the local hydrological, geomorphological and ecological setting.
+Monitoring these different categories of indicators will enable the effects of Commonwealth environmental watering.